bprzybyl/cyberBullyBox/README.md

 # Welcome to the Upstandr Project

-## HACK THE BULLY; Anti-Cyberbullying Hackathon | Inspired by TackyBox
+## HACK THE BULLY: Anti-Cyberbullying Hackathon | Inspired by TackyBox

 ### GROUP NAME: CYBERBULLY BOX
 #### TEAM MEMBERS: